 Dismissal and Pick-Up Procedures (Site Specific)

 TK-1st grade parents may pick up their students at classrooms after school.
-They should avoid arriving prior to 3:05 for pick-up, wear masks, and follow social distancing guidelines.
+They should avoid arriving prior to ten minutes before pick-up, wear masks, and follow social distancing guidelines.

-Parents of students in 2nd-5th grades are discouraged from coming on site for pick-up.
-They should either meet their children in a predetermined location or pick them up in the designated pick-up areas.
+Parents of students in 2nd-5th grades should either meet their children in a predetermined location at the campus perimeter or pick them up in the designated pick-up area near the flagpole.

 Staff should no longer open or close car doors for students, unless necessary.

-Students who are not picked up by 3:25 should remain outside the office window with staff supervision.
+Students who are not picked up within ten minutes of dismissal should remain outside the office window with staff supervision.